kelciezhang/-Social-Links-and-Predicable-Returns/README.md

 ### Social-Links-and-Predicable-Returns

-The project is
+It is always a hope of finance researchers and practitioners to understand the mystery of stock price dynamics and forecast stock prices.
+This project attempts to use the board of directors data of listed companies to achieve this goal.

-The theory underlying predictable stock prices is that the efficient market hypothesis does not satisfied in pratices.
+The theory underlying predictable stock prices is that the efficient market hypothesis(EMH) is not satisfied in practice.
+This means the stock prices do not reflect the information in the markets immediately, and hence some past information has predictive power for future stock prices.
+These predictivity can be roughly characterized into two classes: the momentum effect and the reversal effect.